 The Johns Hopkins Bayview Medical Center offers OPAT management.
 William F Wright, DO, MPH leads the Bayview OPAT clinic.
-Other physicians with a special clinical interest in OPAT include Mamuka Machaidze, MD; and Sara Karaba, MD, PhD.
+Other physicians with a special clinical interest in OPAT include Mamuka Machaidze, MD; Sara Karaba, MD, PhD; and Randy Bornmann, MD.

-The Rockland Physician Practice at Greenspring offers OPAT management.
-Sara Keller, MD, MPH, MSPH leads the Greenspring OPAT clinic.
-Other physicians with a special clinical interest in OPAT include Christopher Lippincott, MD, MPH; Maryana Shenderov, MD; Mamuka Machaidze, MD; and William Wright, DO, MPH.
+The Rockland Physician Practice at Green Spring offers OPAT management.
+Sara Keller, MD, MPH, MSPH leads the Green Spring OPAT clinic.
+Other physicians with a special clinical interest in OPAT include Christopher Lippincott, MD, MPH; Maryana Shenderov, MD; Mamuka Machaidze, MD; William Wright, DO, MPH; and James Ladd, MD.

 John G. Bartlett Specialty Practice

 The John G. Bartlett Specialty Practice offers OPAT management.
 Sara Keller, MD, MPH, MSPH leads the Bartlett OPAT clinic.
-Other physicians with a special clinical interest in OPAT include Christopher Lippincott, MD, MPH; Maryana Shenderov, MD; Juhi Moon, MD; Mamuka Machaidze, MD and William Wright, DO, MPH.
+Other physicians with a special clinical interest in OPAT include Christopher Lippincott, MD, MPH; Maryana Shenderov, MD; Juhi Moon, MD; Mamuka Machaidze, MD; William Wright, DO, MPH; and James Ladd, MD.